Understanding your offer status

 Responding to your offer

-You may accept or decline this offer of admission by completing the on-line response form on the Applicant Portal.
-Your response due date is indicated under the “Admissions–My Applications” section of your Applicant Portal.
+You may accept or decline your offer of admission by completing the on-line response form on the Applicant Portal.
+Your response deadline is indicated in your offer letter, which is also available on the Applicant Portal.

 Please ensure you respond to any subsequent revised offer letters issued to you by following the same steps as above.
 Revised offers replace any and all previous offers issued.